Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 - Learning to learn(The mind is a muscle)
     - Learning Styles:
-      - Most people use combination of learning styles (e.g Seeing, Listening, Touching, Taking notes).
+      - Most people use a combination of learning styles (e.g Seeing, Listening, Touching, Taking notes).
     - How to know, what is our learning style?
       - Fixing Information:
          - Understanding that something is important, but it's not enough on its own.